nguyentom180620/FNASCII/README.md

 FNASCII is a Five Nights at Freddy's (FNAF) demake that uses ASCII-based art.
 It was built from the ground-up, being great as an exercise for reverse-engineering how FNAF works.

-To play the game from downloading a zip file, the project is avaliabled on my itch.io page:
+To play the game from downloading a zip file, the project is avaliable on my itch.io page:

 [FNASCII](https://folixangel.itch.io/fnascii)